Non-Resident Alien (NRA) Employment

 On-campus work permits are issued by International Student and Scholar Services (ISSS) for all non-immigrants at K-State.
 Work permits must be renewed prior to their expiration date for the employee to remain on the payroll.
 Departments have access to the Work Permit Expiration (pdf) report on active employees who have a Visa/Work Permit Expiration Date specified in HRIS.
 This report may be ran at any time and for any range of dates and is an excellent tool for tracking employees whose work permits will expire.

-- Personnel Specialists will submit a Request for International Student On-Campus Work Permit to ISSS.
+- HCS department liaisions will submit a Request for International Student On-Campus Work Permit to ISSS.

-- ISSS will complete the work permit and email it to the requesting Personnel Specialist.
+- ISSS will complete the work permit and email it to the requesting department liaison.
 The "Comments" section of the permit is used to convey any necessary information to the department such as the fact the student has a second job in another department on campus and the number of hours working in that department.

 - Students whose work permits expire because of expiration of passport will need to come to ISSS with the extended passport.

-- Students whose Work Permits expire because the I-20 expired will need to make an appointment with an Advisor regarding an extension of the I-20.
-If the I-20 is extended then a new work permit can be emailed to the department contact.
+- Students whose work permits expire because the DS2019 expired will need to make an appointment with an Advisor regarding an extension of the DS2019.
+If the DS2019 is extended then a new work permit can be emailed to the department contact.

 - J-1 sponsored students must have permission from their sponsor to work.
 If permission from the sponsor is not in the file, the student will be emailed requesting a letter granting permission.
 Once that is received ISSS will email the work permit to the department contact.

-- H-1B work permits will be sent directly to the Personnel Specialist as soon as ISSS is able to issue one, that is at the time of approval in the case of a Change of Status; at the time of arrival, in the case of Consular Visa Processing; at the time the Receipt Notice is received if filing for portability or an extension.
+- H-1B work permits will be sent directly to the department liaison as soon as ISSS is able to issue one, that is at the time of approval in the case of a Change of Status; at the time of arrival, in the case of Consular Visa Processing; at the time the Receipt Notice is received if filing for portability or an extension.

 - Works permits can be issued on a case by case basis if filing for portability or extension and ISSS has proof that the petition has been received by U.S. Citizenship and Immigration Services but the Receipt Notice has not been issued.